R-a-Moore/intro_virtualisation/README.md

 1. The first step to deploying software to a vm, is to download it, moving it into the correct folder.
 This should be the same folder where the vagrantfile is stored.

- Next go into your commandline (git bash etc), cd to the directory where both the software and the vagrantfile are now stored, and input this command; `gem install bundler` this uses package manager to install bundler.
-Input into the terminal `bundle`
+ Next go into your commandline (git bash etc), cd to the directory where both the software and the vagrantfile are now stored, and input this command; `gem install bundler` this uses gem to install a package manager - bundler.
+Then input into the terminal `bundle`.

 2. Next you will need to access the vagrantfile, using ruby input the following code `config.vm.synced_folder ".", "/home/vagrant/app"` this configures the virtual machine (in vagrant) to synchronize the files adjacent to the vagrantfile into the vm. i.e., making it available in the vm.